By Brandon Losacker

 Look at it like this: If your doctor is wearing neon green track pants and a coffee-stained Ed Hardy t-shirt, you may have a hard time taking anything he says seriously.

-Whether you use Rasor as an option for design services or not, you can still benefit from a few pointers that will help you dress up any presentation like it means business.
+Whether you use Rasor as an option for the dating game 2023or not, you can still benefit from a few pointers that will help you dress up any presentation like it means business.

 Tip #1: Define your colors